 Powders Have Real Costs

 Many powders contain heavy metals, artificial sweeteners, or fillers.
+Independent testing has flagged contamination in popular brands repeatedly.
 They cost more per gram of protein than eggs or beans.
 They are often less satisfying, leading to extra snacking.
+Many people drinking three shakes a day are paying for the privilege of being hungry an hour later.

 What Actually Works

 Hit a daily protein target with food first.
-A useful target for most adults is around 0.7 to 1 gram per pound of target body weight.
+A useful target for many adults is around 0.7 to 1 gram per pound of target body weight.
 Spread it across three to four meals.
 Build each meal around a clear protein anchor.
+Treat shakes as a backup, not a foundation.

 - Breakfast anchor.
-Eggs, Greek yogurt, cottage cheese, or tofu scramble.
+Eggs, Greek yogurt, cottage cheese, or tofu scramble cover most needs in five minutes.

 - Optional snack.
-Cheese stick, hard boiled eggs, edamame, or jerky.
+Cheese stick, hard boiled eggs, edamame, or jerky between meals if your target is high.

 The Real Solution